cmsv/buildyourowninternet.github.io/index.md

 Learn > Build > Use > Share > Repeat

-Build Your Own Internet by joining [existing networks](networks), learning the skills needed run your own mesh network by going through the workstations, and teach what you've learned by holding your very own BYOI Workshop.
+Build Your Own Internet by joining [existing networks](networks), learning the skills needed to run your own mesh network, and teach what you've learned by holding your very own BYOI Workshop.
 Also, please help [improve this website](https://github.com/buildyourowninternet/buildyourowninternet.github.io/).

 Alternatively, follow these instructions: